Learnosity/learnosity-sdk-ruby/README.md

 [(Back to top)](#table-of-contents)

 ## License
-The Learnosity Python SDK is licensed under an Apache 2.0 license.
+The Learnosity Ruby SDK is licensed under an Apache 2.0 license.
 [Read more](LICENSE.md).

 [(Back to top)](#table-of-contents)